Parnapple/Mistborn-Mod/README.txt

 Flaring
 ~~~~~~~~~~~~~~~~~~~
 Press ctrl while pressing 'v' or clicking the metal button to flare your metal.
 It will burn twice as fast, but the effects will be twice as strong.
+The burning indicator will also be blue, not yellow.

 Duralumin/Nicrosil boosting
 ~~~~~~~~~~~~~~~~~~~
 If you burn duralumin or are hit by someone burning nicrosil, all of your metals will be dramatically enhanced.
 This can have unexpected effects.

+Hemallurgy

+**************

+Spikes can be crafted from various metals.
+Each type of spike steals a different allomantic or feruchemic power when you kill a player with it.
+The powers that can be stolen with each type of spike are accurate with the books.
+Using an Invested (meaning it has been used to steal someone's power) spike grants you that power.Currently, no other attributes (like strength, identity, etc.) can be stolen with spikes.
+Eventually I might make this system better.